U.S. probes HCA heart procedures, hospital billing

 Government investigations into Medicare fraud at various hospitals including HCA have led to large monetary settlements in the past, but not in every case.

-"What the financial impact is on the company is hard to predict at this point," Waterhouse said.
+"What the financial impact is on the company is hard to predict at this point," said Morningstar analyst Michael Waterhouse.

 Between 2000 and 2003, HCA paid a total of $1.7 billion in civil penalties and criminal fines to settle a massive federal investigation into fraudulent billing practices.